mabelvj/doc.scrapinghub.com/crawlera.rst

 bad_header             540            Bad header value for *<some_header>*
 ====================== =============  ======================

-\* Crawlera limits the number of concurrent connections to 500 for standard users, and 5000 for enterprise users.
+\* Crawlera limits the number of concurrent connections based on your Crawlera plan.
+See: `Crawlera pricing table <http://scrapinghub.com/pricing/#crawlera>`_ for more information on plans.

 .. _sessions-request-limits: